 Presley had performed previously in Jacksonville in 1955 with some notable results – both for his music and for the local keepers of moral turpitude.

 It seems that on that visit there had been a little bit of a mob scene when mostly female fans rushed Presley backstage after his performance, tearing at his clothes and creating quite a disturbance.
 So the town fathers and some local clergy weren’t too happy about Presley coming back to their town again in 1956.
 But the kids of Jacksonville had eagerly come to the theater to get their tickets.

 When Presley and his band finally arrived in Jacksonville for their August performance dates, they were faced with the possibility of arrest.
 Arrest warrants had been drawn up and stood as a threat to Elvis, prepared by Juvenile Court Judge Marion Gooding.

-Charges of “impairing the morals of minors” were included in the warrants and the judge told Elvis and crew that he was quite upset over what had happened the last time they had visited.
-The judge said he wanted to prevent a recurrence of those events.
+Charges of “impairing the morals of minors” were included in the warrants and the judge told Elvis and crew that he was quite upset over what had happened on their previous visit and he wanted to prevent a recurrence of those events.

 So if Elvis did any of his hip-gyrations during his performance, the Judge said, he would issue those warrants and send Elvis straight to the slammer.
 He and Elvis had a sit down at one point and came to some agreement.But Judge Gooding wasn’t Elvis’ only problem on that August visit.
 A few local churches expressed concern about the upcoming performance as well.
 At one, the Murray Hill Methodist Church, a session was held titled, “Hot Rods, Reefers and Rock and Roll.”